 The Gardens are a five minutes walk from the town centre and main station and provide a tranquil oasis for local residents and people working in the area.

-The gardening team is part of Merton Green Spaces.
+The gardening team is part of Merton Green Spaces through their contractor idverde.
 The gardeners are normally in the gardens on Tuesdays.
 They are responsible for maintaining the wonderful herbaceous beds, bedding plant displays and borders.
 A different team comes to mow the grass and specialists are responsible for the trees.
+This work is supported by our volunteer gardening club.
+To find out more click here.